East African Crude Oil Pipeline

-The East African Crude Oil Pipeline (EACOP), also known as the Uganda–Tanzania Crude Oil Pipeline (UTCOP), is a 1,443 km crude oil pipeline with a foundation stone nominally under construction since 2017 and intended to transport crude oil from Uganda's oil fields to the Port of Tanga, Tanzania on the Indian Ocean.
-Once completed, the pipeline will be the longest heated crude oil pipeline in the world.
-Because of the large scale displacement of communities and wildlife, global environmental groups are protesting its construction and finance.
+The East African Crude Oil Pipeline (EACOP), also known as the Uganda–Tanzania Crude Oil Pipeline (UTCOP), is a 1,443 km crude oil pipeline in planning since 2013, under construction since 2017.
+As of June 2025, 60 percent of the construction work had been completed.
+It is majority owned by TotalEnergies at 62 percent, Uganda's National Oil Company (UNOC) at 15 percent, Tanzania Petroleum Development Corporation (TPDC) 15 percent and CNOOC at 8 percent.
+The pipeline is intended to export crude oil from Uganda's Tilenga and Kingfisher oil fields to the Port of Tanga, Tanzania on the Indian Ocean.